 Inclusivity and Universal Design

-Adhering to accessibility standards will ensure that people with hearing, visual, motor, and cognitive disabilities can use and interact with your materials.
+Implementing accessibility standards ensures that people with hearing, visual, motor, and cognitive disabilities can use and interact with your materials.
+Accessibility in practice makes your materials easier to use and understood by all users.

-- Using bold rather than red for emphasis will make your text more legible to most readers, regardless of vision levels.
+- Using bold rather than red for emphasis increases legibility for most readers across different levels of vision.

-- Providing captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in the library to read the contents in a quiet space.
+- Using captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in the library to read the content in a quiet space.

 In the United States, accessibility is established by law, in the Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973.